Wednesday, 23 October 2019

 Gima Okhiulu delivering her speech at the Half the Sky Speech Contest in Akure, Ondo State.

 We attended Half the Sky, a speech contest commemorating the International Day of the Girl Child in Akure, Ondo State, and it was at this event that we met Gima Okhiulu, a student from the Evangelical Church Winning All (ECWA) Group of Schools in the State.
 Gima was amazing with her storytelling, linking each of her points to the next in a way that just made you stay glued to what she was saying.
-And because of how well she delivered her speech, we gave her a cash price and promised her a spot on the blog for any article of her choice.
+And because of how well she delivered her speech, we gave her a cash prize and promised her a spot on the blog for any article of her choice.
 Here is Gima’s piece on her struggles with low self-esteem.

 Low self-esteem is like a silent destiny killer in the lives of growing kids, especially girls.
 A lot of unfulfilled destinies can be attributed to this ‘plague’.